Menu Close

 5. two courses of physical education

-6. one course of foreign language or visual and performing arts or technical education
+6. one course of world language including ASL or visual and performing arts or technical education.[1]

-School districts must ensure that students complete the prescribed course of study before awarding diplomas, but local school districts can add to these requirements.
-[Cal.
-Ed.
-Code Sec.
-51225.3(a)(1)&(2).]
+In addition, completion of a one-semester course in ethnic studies will be required for students graduating in the 2029-30 School Year.
+A school district may at its discretion require the completion of a full-year course in ethnic studies starting in the 2025-26 School Year.[2]
+School districts must ensure that students complete the prescribed course of study before awarding diplomas, but local school districts can add to these requirements.[3]
 You should contact your local school district to find out whether any additional courses or other requirements, such as a Senior Project, apply in your district.